Lightscape Melbourne 2025

 • Parking near the Observatory Gate can fill quickly on busy nights.
 Consider public transport or a taxi if walking is a concern.

-• There are food and drink options along the trail, but you can also book a pre- or post-event meal nearby at places like The Terrace, Gilson, or Jardin Tan.
+• There are food and drink options at the start and along the trail, but you can also book a pre- or post-event meal nearby at places like The Terrace, Gilson, or Jardin Tan.

 • Allow yourself time to simply take it all in—Lightscape is not about rushing, it’s about experiencing wonder.